Previous Intro’s N – Z

 ROSE PINK SPARKLE

-Generally good summer foliage is combined with a high rust resistance (HR) rating.
+Generally good summer foliage is combined with a high rust-resistance rating.
 In over five years in our garden, very few rust pustules have been seen on this plant even in rust infestation garden conditions.
 This robust and healthy plant is both pod and pollen fertile. ($35.00 d.f.)

 RUNNING IN CIRCLES

 The scapes are very strong and stout.
 The foliage is robust and lush.
 It is a moderate increaser with moderate to high rust resistance.
 Although it is an early season bloomer, it has a long bloom season.
 It is pod and pollen fertile, pod difficult; the pods that do set are very large and produce very large seeds.
-This is the first very pale pink large flower with a pattern that we developed.
-We never get tired of looking at this one. ($50.00 d.f.)
+This is the first very pale pink large flower with pattern that I developed.
+We never get tired of looking at this one! ($35.00 d.f.)

 SHAGGY PUMPKIN (SOLD OUT FOR 2024)